All B2000++ deformation analysis elements are designed for static

 Required MDL Parameters

-Specifies the element material number
+Specifies the element material number v (int) for all

-remains valid until a newmid
+subsequently specified elements. v remains valid until a new

-is specified.
-Rod (cable) elements can process materials of the following types: isotropic, viscoelastic
+eltype is specified.
+Rod (cable) elements can process materials

-Specifies the cross section area
+Specifies the cross section area t (float).
+The same definition

-(float).
-The same definition will be used for all elements defined hereafter until a newarea
+will be used for all elements defined hereafter until a new area

-parameter is encountered or until the element parametereltype
+parameter is encountered or until the element parameter eltype

 is specified.